logikal/conference-tools/README.md

 ## Usage

-Each utility exists within its own directory structure that contains its own `README` docuentation.
+Each utility exists within its own directory structure that contains its own `README` documentation.
 Please refer to these files for project-specific instructions and usage examples.

 ## License